Rufus For Real

 Serving: 1serving | Calories: 382kcal | Carbohydrates: 5g | Protein: 40g | Fat: 23g | Saturated Fat: 10g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 12g | Trans Fat: 1g | Cholesterol: 137mg | Sodium: 385mg | Potassium: 979mg | Fiber: 1g | Sugar: 2g | Vitamin A: 2678IU | Vitamin C: 4mg | Calcium: 50mg | Iron: 5mg

-• To reheat, cover leftovers with a damp paper towel heat in small increments in the microwave until warmed through.
+• Reheat: Cover with a damp paper towel and warm in the microwave in small increments until heated through.

-• If freezing, I recommend freezing only the meat - leave the veggies out.
-It will stay good in an airtight container in the freezer for up to 3 months.
+• Freeze: For best results, freeze just the meat and leave the vegetables out.
+Store in an airtight container in the freezer for up to 3 months.

 You Asked, I Answered

-Can you make pot roast in an Instant Pot or Slow Cooker?
+Can I make pot roast in an Instant Pot or slow cooker?

 What size Dutch oven do I need?